justinbrianhwang/Computer-science-Project/operating system/Linux/README.md

-I have organized the default settings in Linux.
+I have organized Linux concept.